lkubatko/PICL/README.md

-# PICL, Phylogenetic Inference with Composite Likelihood
+# PICL: Phylogenetic Inference with Composite Likelihood
 <b>A package for inferring phylogenies under the MSC and other models</b>

 The PICL package includes a collection of methods for analyzing sequence data using composite likelihood.
 It includes methods for estimating species trees under the multispecies coalescent (MSC).
 For analyses